Top 6 Best Practices in Data Visualization

 You may like to read: Top Best Practices for Business Intelligence Software Implementation

 - Linking: Linking connects selected element from one plot to another.
 One to one is the most straightforward kind of linking where projections are different from each point of same data, and points on one plot correspond to the other.
 When you use area plots, brushing it all and brushing one area has the same effect and its equivalent to selecting all cases in the category.

 Some plot aspects may represent several cases, and the fundamental link is still one plot to one case, the same case to other plots.
 Linking can be categorical variable as well such as subject id wherein all visible plots data values are highlighted if they were corresponding to the subject.

 What are the Top Best Practices in Data Visualization

-Frequently information and message are not the same things.
-A message is the selected set to be communicated while information set of messages selected by the information source.
+Information and message are not the same things.
+A message is the selected set of information to be communicated while information is the set of messages selected by the information source.
 Why is this important?
 Choosing your message is paramount in this world where information is increasing rapidly.
 But before you decided your message it’s crucial to know:

 - What are your goals?

 The answers to the questions will be different ranging with different fields.
 BI Analyst in a company would have different goals to a data journalist or C.E.O, and sales manager may have different ways of understanding profitability.